-NYSUT local associations are automatically covered for fidelity bond insurance through their NYSUT/NEA affliliation.
+NYSUT local associations are automatically covered for fidelity bond insurance through their NYSUT/NEA affliliation at no cost.
 The fidelity bonds provide protection for loss of local association and benefit fund assets through fraudulent or dishonest acts committed by individuals handling funds on behalf of the local association or benefit fund.